sergebat/maximize-canvas/README.md

 ## Can we support both orientations?

 Yes, best matching config will be picked automatically.
+You are guaranteed to have at least 640x750 or 850x640 canvas with the below config.
+This is useful if your game supports separate vertical and horizontal layouts.

 ```javascript
 var maximizeCanvas = require("maximize-canvas");